HaoTingChang/Voices-Transform-Project/guide.md

 bash timit.sh
 ```

-timit.sh should be placed in the same directory as the TIMIT folder
+timit.sh should be placed in the same directory as the TIMIT folder.

-6. Train your model
+6.Train your model
 ---

 ```